 Consumer Loans Receivable.
 Consumer loans receivable consists of manufactured housing loans originated by CountryPlace (securitized, held for investment, or held for sale) and construction advances on mortgages.
-CountryPlace was acquired on April 23, 2011 in conjunction with the Palm Harbor transaction.
 The fair value of consumer loans receivable was calculated as of the Palm Harbor Acquisition Date, as determined by the present value of expected future cash flows, with no allowance for loan loss recorded.